fertkir/vocabulary-to-google-sheet/README.md

 ### Building process
 Run `./build.sh`

-Builded extensions will be in `build/` directory.
+Built extensions will be in `build/` directory.